lotusirous/xfce-greybird-modified/README.md

-# xfce-greybird-modified
+# Greybird Arc theme for Xubuntu
-A modified theme for XFCE Graybird.
+An arc theme for Xubuntu Greybird.

 ## Usage
 Replace gtkrc in `/usr/share/themes/Greybird-modified`